AriFordsham/GHCWiki/records.md

 1. **[ Type Directed Name Resolution](http://hackage.haskell.org/trac/haskell-prime/wiki/TypeDirectedNameResolution) (TDNR)**.
 Pure (Plan B), but without abstraction.
 1. **Are there any other approaches?**

+### Similarities

+All records solutions are planning on using the dot operator for normal record field selection.
+We need to consider the [future usage of the dot, particularly as a function composition operator](records/dot-operator).

+### Comparisons

 The benefit of Overloading over Namespacing is being able to write code that works against any Record with a given field.
 So I can have a function: